We are now accepting applications for the 2017-2018 Student Reactor Operator Training Program until August 22, 2017.

 In addition to conducting research and producing industrial isotopes, our mission is to teach the next generation of Reactor Operators.
-The WSU Nuclear Radiation Center offers a rigorous Reactor Operator training program to students of all disciplines.
+The WSU Nuclear Science Center offers a rigorous Reactor Operator training program to students of all disciplines.

 Applicants must be:

 - A student currently enrolled at WSU.

 - Able to commit to three hours of class and several hours of hands-on reactor operator training per week.

 - Able to commit to a one year post license period to serve as a WSU Nuclear Science Center Reactor Operator.

 Students demonstrating successful completion of training will sit for the U.S. Nuclear Regulatory Commission Reactor Operator licensing examination.
 Upon passing the licensing examination, students must be willing to work part-time at the reactor facility for at least one year.
 The reactor staff is willing to work around individual student’s schedules to provide the best learning experience possible.